A Stabilized Mixed Finite Element Method for Thin Plate Splines Based on Biorthogonal Systems: An a priori error estimate

 \end{lemma} \begin{proof} We start with a triangle inequality

-Since $Q_h$ acts as an identity on $S_h$, we have
+Since $R_h$ acts as an identity on $\cL_h$, we have

-Now we use the $L^2$-stability of $Q_h$ from Lemma \ref{lemma1} to obtain
+Now we use the $L^2$-stability of $R_h$ from Lemma \ref{lemma1} to obtain

-The first inequality of \eqref{estn} follows by using the approximation property of the orthogonal projection $P_h$ onto $S_h$, see \cite{Bra01}.
-The second inequality of \eqref{estn} is proved similarly using the stability of $Q_h$ in $H^1$-norm and the approximation property of the orthogonal projection $P_h$ onto $S_h$. \end{proof} Using the property of operator $Q_h$, we can eliminate the degrees of freedom corresponding to $\bsigma_h$ so that our problem is to find
+The first inequality of \eqref{estn} follows by using the approximation property of the orthogonal projection $P_h$ onto $\cL_h$, see \cite{Bra01}.
+The second inequality of \eqref{estn} is proved similarly using the stability of $R_h$ in $H^1$-norm and the approximation property of the orthogonal projection $P_h$ onto $\cL_h$. \end{proof} Using the property of operator $R_h$, we can eliminate the degrees of freedom corresponding to $\bsigma_h$ so that the solution $u_h$ of \eqref{dsaddle} satisfies

 where In order to show that this problem has a unique solution, we define a P-inner product $\la\cdot,\cdot\ra_P$ with